isomerpages/scdf-ebsc/_being-a-resilient-responder/Tips for Supporting Colleagues.md

 What are some signs that our colleagues are in distress?
 ![](/images/BEEP.jpg)
 *Note: This is a non-exhaustive list, and different individuals may exhibit different symptoms.
-These reactions are also normal responses to the nature of our duties as emergency responders or supporting the organsiation.*
+These reactions are also normal responses to the nature of our duties as emergency responders or supporting the organisation.*

 ### Helping Our Colleagues
 Following the identification of distressed colleagues, you are strongly encouraged to engage them to gain a better understanding of their concerns and render appropriate assistance.